mAAdhaTTah/WordPress-Plugin-Boilerplate/README.md

-# wp-plugin-boilerplate
+# wppb-mod

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.

 ## Requirements ##

-wp-plugin-boilerplate comes with these tool requirements:
+wppb-mod comes with these tool requirements:

 1. PHP 5.3+
 	* Note: WordPress is compatible back to 5.2, so not all your users will be able to use this plugin yet.